kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Xyz**,
 ψιθυριστής (_psithyristēs_):
 Rom.
 1:29;

+## Grace Exclusion
+The following sins mentioned in 1 Tim.
+1:9–10 will make you fall from grace in under the mosaic jurisdiction if not turned away from.

 ## Heavenly Exclusion
 The following sins mentioned in Gal.
 5:19–21; Eph.
 5:5; 1 Cor.
 6:9–10; Rev. 21:8, 27, 22:15; will exclude you from entering heaven if you live by them at the moment of fatality.
 Therefore get rid of them out of your life immediately, and promise yourself to never come by them again.